Skip to main content

 Arguments

-func (Expression)
+function (Expression)

-The function to attempt.
+The expression to evaluate.

 args (Any)

-(Optional) The arguments to invoke func with.
+(Optional) The arguments to evaluate function with.

 Returns